-As a developer, it’s always important to have reliable documentation to guide your work.
+As a developer, reliable documentation is always important to guide your work.
 If you are like most developers, you can be supporting multiple applications at the same time, which means that it is even more crucial to have documentation in place to help track all aspects of each application.
 It’s also helpful for development, maintenance, and knowledge transfer to other developers.
 The following are some areas in which documentation is especially valuable for a developer and some of my thoughts on what should be included.
 If possible, the documentation should be focused into the various components that make up an application.

 It is always beneficial to have detailed documentation about an application and its environments.
 Having this information readily available is invaluable when setting up new environments for an application and/or maintaining existing ones for development, testing and production.
 This documentation should state all the information desired for each environment to include the application name/version, server name, IP, actual server location if necessary, directory path for the code, URL to access the application, operating system, user account information, and a point of contact.

 Having a business rules document is extremely helpful for developers who need to learn how and why the application works the way it does.
 To get this information, a developer can also read through requirements documents if they are available.
 This type of knowledge comes with time spent working on an application, but if some details can be provided, it will definitely speed up the developer’s learning curve.
 In addition to business rules, a Help document, FAQs, or User Guide can help highlight the main points of an application for a developer who needs context for the application they are supporting.